webdriverio/appium-boilerplate/README.md

 ### Navigation

-There are 2 types of navigation tests that explained in this boilerplate.
+There are 2 types of navigation tests explained in this boilerplate.

 1. [Tab Bar](./tests/specs/app.tab.bar.navigation.spec.ts)
 1. [Deep Links](./tests/specs/app.deep.link.navigation.spec.ts)

-The most interesting test here will be the [Deep Links](./tests/specs/app.deep.link.navigation.spec.ts) because this might speed up your own tests if your app supports Deep Links.
+The most interesting test here will be the [Deep Links](./tests/specs/app.deep.link.navigation.spec.ts) because this might speed up your tests if your app supports Deep Links.
 Check the code and the `openDeepLinkUrl()` method in the [`Utils.ts`](./tests/helpers/Utils.ts)-file to see how this works.

 > **PRO TIP:** If you are automating iOS apps and you can use Deep Links, then you might want to try adding the capability
 > `autoAcceptAlerts:true` when you start the iOS device.
 This capability will automatically accept all alerts, also the alert that will